joechanx/python-file-automation-demo/README.md

 - Python automation
 - Excel/CSV processing
-- file workflow automation
+- File workflow automation
+- Data cleanup automation
+- Reporting automation
-- config-driven scripting
+- Configurable scripting
-- lightweight internal tools
-- user-friendly data operations UI
+- Lightweight UI development
+- Deployment-ready demo packaging

 ## Business Value

+This project is designed to demonstrate how Python can reduce repetitive manual work in business operations.

+It is not just a one-off script.
+It shows how to build a reusable automation workflow that remains maintainable when file schemas evolve over time.

-This project demonstrates both config-driven schema handling and a simple UI layer for non-technical users, making it more suitable for real client delivery than a one-off script.
+This project demonstrates both config-driven schema handling and extensible field transformation rules, making it suitable for automation scenarios where input files change over time and certain fields require standardized business formatting.

+It also shows how a technical workflow can be wrapped in a simple user interface so that non-technical users can operate it more confidently.

+## Possible Future Improvements

+- additional file readers such as TSV, XLS, and JSON
+- user-defined saved mapping templates
+- Excel formatting for final reports
+- email notification after processing
+- scheduled execution
+- multi-user support
+- Docker packaging
+- API trigger support
+- role-based workflow presets

+## Tech Stack

+- Python
+- Streamlit
+- pandas
+- openpyxl
+- pathlib
+- logging
+- JSON configuration
+- Railway deployment

+## License

+This project is provided for demonstration and portfolio purposes.